top of page

 SELF-EDITING CHECKLIST

 This document contains my editing checklist.
-The way I use it is to perform searches on documents for specific words, parts of words, or phrases that can indicate a potential issue.
+I use it to search for specific words, parts of words, or phrases that can indicate a potential issue.
 This is one of the last phases before submission/publication.
 If you plan to make any substantive changes, you’ll want to wait until you’re finished to go through this checklist, or you’ll have to do it again when the changes are done.
 I have compiled this list from various sources, from my editor (Jonas Saul) to recommendations within various writing groups.

 Participle Use – Search for ‘ing’ with a space at the end